1tspfreshly chopped cilantro or ⅓ tsp dried cilantro

 Herbs: Fresh herbs can easily be frozen.
 Lay flat in a single layer and freeze.
-Transfer to a freezer safe container and seal tightly.
-Store in freezer for up to 12 months.
+Transfer to a freezer-safe container and seal tightly.
+Store in the freezer for up to 12 months.

 Alternately, herbs can be chopped and placed in ice cubes trays.
-Cover in oil and freeze for future use.
+Cover with oil and freeze for future use.

 Pine Nuts: Pine nuts can be stored in an airtight container in the refrigerator for 2 months or in the freezer for 6 months.

 Rice: Place leftover rice while still warm (to retain moisture) in serving-size containers and freeze for future use.

 Romaine Lettuce: To keep romaine lettuce fresh longer, separate leaves and wash.
 Dry in a salad spinner or with paper towels.
 Place lettuce leaves in a sealable plastic bag or container with paper towels between each layer to absorb moisture.
 Store in refrigerator and replace paper towels if they become soggy.

 Salad Bar: Shop the salad bar if you just need a small amount of an item that you don’t think you’ll use again before it “goes over”.